splorp/tersus/readme.md

 ## Licensing

 The Tersus theme is absolutely free and conveniently licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).
 You may use it for personal or commercial projects, as you see fit.
-Please refer to the `license.txt` file included with the source for more information.
+Please refer to the [license](https://github.com/splorp/tersus/blob/master/license.txt) document included with the source for more information.

 Copyright © 2010–2022 Chris Harrison, Grant Hutchinson, Dan Rubin, Andy van der Raadt